Doctor of Philosophy & Master of Theology

 A scholarly dissertation must be presented and approved as the final requirement for graduation.
 The following rules apply to PhD dissertations:

 - The dissertation topic, in the area of the student’s major field, is normally selected immediately after the comprehensive examinations, with the submission of the dissertation proposal.
-The dissertation proposal shall not exceed 20 pages in total length, including bibliography, and shall be submitted to the CATS office for approval by a review committee.
+The dissertation proposal shall not exceed 5000 words in total length, including bibliography, and shall be submitted to the CATS office for approval by a review committee.
 The review committee has two members: the student’s primary mentor, and another member of the Fuller faculty.
 The latter will be designated by the primary mentor to serve in one of the following two roles: second mentor (when the professor will be engaged on assisting the primary mentor as he or she guides the student’s work on the dissertation), or secondary reader (when the professor will only be responsible for reviewing the finished dissertation).
 Further details may be found in the CATS Student Handbook.
 The topic is subject to revision as the student’s research proceeds.
-Changes of topic must be supported by the primary mentor and be given approval by the CATS Committee.

 - Dissertations are expected to make use of the required languages, where appropriate, and incorporate the results of course work and general reading.